jensens/collective.recipe.appengine/README.rst

 Options
 ^^^^^^^

-:url: URL to the App Engine SDK file.
+url
-:destination: Destination of the extracted SDK.
-Default is the parts directory.
+    URL to the App Engine SDK file. destination
-:clear-destination: If `true`, deletes the destination dir before
+    Destination of the extracted SDK.
+Default is the section-name in the parts directory. clear-destination
-    extracting the download.
+    If `true`, deletes the destination dir before extracting the download.
 Default is `true`.

 Example